 Linux on Asus R541U

-This is my experience with Linux on the Asus
+This is my experience with openSUSE Linux LEAP

 Status under Linux

 |Intel Core i5-7200UProcessor 2.5GHz (up to 3.1GHz) 3M Cache||Works

 |Display: BOE 15.6inch FHD (1920 x 1080)||Works

 |DVD Drive: 8X Super Multi w/ DL ("HL-DT-ST

 |IMC Networks Video Cam ("VGA UVC Webcam")

 |USB: one 3.0, one 2.0, and one USB-C 3.1